vinicunca/akar/docs/content/docs/2.pohon/2.components/color-mode-avatar.md

 ::

 ::note
-Switch between light and dark mode to see the different images: :u-color-mode-select{size="sm"}
+Switch between light and dark mode to see the different images: :p-color-mode-select{size="sm"}
 ::

 ## API